Choice Perennial Gallery | |

 Honeysuckles | |

 This year we will be offering the scarlet (non-fragrant, hummingbird magnet), and two different pink/yellow (fragrant) honeysuckles.
-They are fabulous growers and bloom most of the summer.
-We will not be offering the fragrant white/yellow “wild” honeysuckle due to lack of demand last year.
-But if you ask nicely, you may convince Oscar to grow it again. |
+They are fabulous growers and bloom most of the summer. |

 |

-General questions can be answered at info@hilltop-gardens.com.If you have any comments, compliments, or complaints about this webpage, please contact the webmaster atwebmaster@hilltop-gardens.com. ©2001-2009 by Peter Cross and Hilltop Farm | |
+General questions can be answered at info@hilltop-gardens.com.If you have any comments, compliments, or complaints about this webpage, please contact the webmaster atwebmaster@hilltop-gardens.com. ©2001-2021 by Peter Cross and Hilltop Farm |